-If the LPN does not have a valid LPN license by the beginning of fall semester, he/she may not continue in the sequence.
-The student, however, may request admission to the generic tract of the nursing program.

-The LPN student must enter the second-level nursing classes within three months of successful completion of NUR 115.
-Subject to change based on state and accreditation requirements.
-See program head for current requirements.
+\If the LPN does not have a current unencumbered valid LPN license by the beginning of fall semester, he/she may not continue in the sequence.
+The student, however, may request admission into the generic tract of the nursing program. \The LPN student must enter the NUR 221 within three months of successful completion of NUR 115.